We Help Women Recover

 Lisa’s journey with the Westminster House started in 2016 as a client and is now a proud alumnus.
 Recovery has been the greatest gift she has given to herself, her family and her friends.
 Lisa has gained so much in life due to the support and knowledge she received at the Westminster House and is honored to give back by being apart of the Board of Directors.
 Lisa has previous experience as she was a community board member of a neighborhood house.
 She has worked for the Vancouver School Board since 2006 as a School and Student Support Worker which has taught her to be collaborative, patient, empathetic and attentive.

-Want to join the Board of Directors at Westminster House?
+Joining the Board of Directors at Westminster House